MSR Hyperflow Microfilter Review

 Water Quality

-Like most pump filters, this one is suited for use in North America where water-borne viruses aren't usually a major concern.
+Like most pump filters, this one is suited for use in North America, where water-borne viruses aren't usually a major concern.
 The filter cartridge is a hollow fiber design without any activated carbon.
 It can remove sediment, microplastics, protozoa, and bacteria.
-If you're traveling to a foreign country where you might be exposed to viruses, be sure to bring some additional purification tablets to add to your water.
+If you're traveling to a foreign country where you might be exposed to viruses, add some additional purification tablets to your water.

 Durability & Maintenance

-The unit is a bit of a pain to use for long periods of time.
-It seems to be well constructed, and after two months of use at home and in the field, it's done a good job (so far).
-During our water pumping tests, this filter hardly worked in our sludge concoction, while others were able to at least pump a liter before needing to be cleaned.
+The unit is a bit of a pain to use for long periods.
+It seems well constructed, and after two months of use at home and in the field, it's done a good job (so far).
+During our water pumping tests, this filter hardly worked in our sludge concoction, while others could at least pump a liter before cleaning.

 Many online users have also noted that consistent backflushing is required to ensure performance, especially in turbid water.
-In our clear water tests, we pumped over 40 liters and noticed just a small decrease in performance in this very clear water.
+In our clear water tests, we pumped over 40 liters and noticed a small performance decrease in this very clear water.
 But when any sediment is introduced, pumping becomes much harder.

 The filter itself is not one you can scrub but has to be back-washed — a lot!
 The process isn't simple either.
 We tried to figure it out without watching a YouTube video and failed, accidentally pulling air through the chamber when we weren't supposed to.
 If you do buy this, make sure you practice this process before going into the backcountry.

-We recommend following the manufacturer's guidance on how to properly backflush the filter.
-We took the time to backflush numerous times and found the process to be laborious and one we sort of resented, especially when surrounded by other pump filters that offered much easier maintenance.
+We recommend following the manufacturer's guidance on properly backflushing the filter.
+We took the time to backflush numerous times and found the process laborious.
+We resented it, especially when surrounded by other pump filters that offered much easier maintenance.

 Since this filter requires a lot of maintenance with water that isn't clear, make sure you're prefiltering water sources and taking water from only the upper columns to avoid sediment build-up.
-While it's easy to pump and fast the maintenance makes it questionable.
-The filter cartridge is supposed to last at least 1,000 liters, but many online users who have had this product in hand for years are skeptics about this metric.
+While it's easy to pump and fast, the maintenance is questionable.
+The filter cartridge is supposed to last at least 1,000 liters, but many online users who have had this product in hand for years are skeptical about this metric.

 Treatment Time

-After just 29 pumps and 28 seconds (on average), you'll have a full liter of water.
-In comparison to the hand pump competition, it's one of the fastest we've ever tested.
+You'll have a full liter of water after 29 pumps and 28 seconds (on average).
+Compared to the hand pump competition, it's one of the fastest we've ever tested.
 We tested this time while pumping clear water.
 In turbid water, treatment time decreases.

 Our sludge bath is the ultimate test.
-The first few liters were easy, getting one liter in about 38 seconds and 26 pumps (again, on average).
-The pump took longer to fill as the prefilter had to do hard work to keep out the sediment.
+The first few liters were easy, getting one liter in about 38 seconds and 26 pumps (on average).
+The pump took longer to fill as the prefilter had to work hard to remove the sediment.
 However, after this, it required backflushing.
 Even after the backflush technique recommended by MSR, it could only pull a liter in 48 seconds with 24 pumps.
-Overall, it does really really fast work in clear water but struggles with turbidity.
-However, of all the pump filters, it offers the fastest time in optimal conditions.
+Overall, it does really, really fast work in clear water but struggles with turbidity.
+However, it offers the fastest time in optimal conditions of all the pump filters.

 Weight & Packability